ghuiber/teradataR/README.md

 mirror for R package to communicate with Teradata

-This package now contains adds on in addition to Teradata's release of TeradataR.
+This package contains add ons in addition to Teradata's release of TeradataR.
 The version here allows the user to write an R data frame to Teradata, as one would see in RSQLite and RMySQL.
-What is implemented here is only a work around, the main problem is that teradataR does not implement methods from DBI, which would allow a much more robust way of converting R data frames to SQL tables.

 Teradata JARs
 ---------